 NASA Astronaut, Naval Aviator, and APS Graduate

 Brown attended McKinley Elementary School and Swanson Middle School before graduating from Yorktown High School in 1974.
+A boy scout, he achieved the rank of Life Scout.
 He was also a high-school gymnast.
 He once remembered “growing up thinking that astronauts and their job was the coolest thing you could possibly do...” and also that “the other thing growing up is that I was always interested in science.”

 After high school, Brown earned a Bachelor of Science in biology from the College of William and Mary in 1978.
-In addition, he obtained a private pilot license at the Williamsburg Airport that summer.
 Throughout his undergraduate years, he was also a varsity gymnast.
 He even traveled one summer with Circus Kingdom, performing as an acrobat, unicyclist, and stilt walker.

 Next, Brown studied medicine at Eastern Virginia Medical School from which he graduated in 1982.
 He interned at the Medical University of South Carolina before joining the Navy.